okozelsk/NET/Readme.md

 The implemented solution supports both of these methods.
 However, since ESN and LSM are based on very similar general principles, RCNet brings the option to combine them at the same time.
 It means the possibility to design complex "hybrid" recurrent networks with spiking and analog neurons working together.
 This approach, as I believe, opens up new interesting possibilities.
 This general implementation is called "**State Machine**" in the context of RCNet.
 <br/>
 <br/>
 Main documentation is located on project's wiki (https://github.com/okozelsk/NET/wiki).
+The WiKi documentation is unfortunately still delayed and does not match the latest version.
 <br/>
 Questions, ideas and suggestions for improvements, usage experiences, bug alerts, constructive comments, etc.... are welcome.
 <br/>
-To contact me use email address oldrich.kozelsky@email.cz
+To contact me use my email address oldrich.kozelsky@email.cz

 ## Technical information
  - Source code is written in C# 6.0
  - Necessary components are serializable
  - Backward compatibility with earlier releases is not guaranteed, SW is still under dynamic development
- - The documentation is delayed and does not match the current version

 ## Demo application
 Main RCNet functionality is demonstrated in a simple demo application (/Demo/DemoConsoleApp).
 Application has no startup parameters, all necessary settins are specified in DemoSettings.xml file.
 DemoSettings.xml has to be in the same folder as the executable DemoConsoleApp.exe.
 Application performs sequence of demo cases defined in DemoSettings.xml.
 The input data for each demo case must be stored in the csv file format.
 You can easily modify DemoSettings.xml and configure your own tasks or modify and tune existing ones.